tcartwright/tcdbtools/README.md

 * Invoke-DBNonQuery : Executes a Transact-SQL statement against the connection and returns the number of rows affected.
 * Invoke-DBReaderQuery : Sends the CommandText to the Connection and builds a SqlDataReader.
 * Invoke-DBDataSetQuery : Executes a Transact-SQL statement against the connection and returns a DataSet containing a DataTable for each result set returned.
-* New-SqlParameter : Creates a new instance of a SqlParameter object.
+* New-DBSqlParameter : Creates a new instance of a SqlParameter object.
-* [Get-InClauseParams](/docs/Get-InClauseParams.md) : Can be used to create a set of parameters that can be used with an IN clause.
+* [Get-DBInClauseParams](/docs/Get-DBInClauseParams.md) : Can be used to create a set of parameters that can be used with an IN clause.
-* [Get-InClauseString](/docs/Get-InClauseString.md) : Creates the string representation of the parameters that can be used with an IN clause.
+* [Get-DBInClauseString](/docs/Get-DBInClauseString.md) : Creates the string representation of the parameters that can be used with an IN clause.

 [def]: https://www.powershellgallery.com/packages/tcdbtools